Statewide Volunteer Day

 Saturday, April 30, 2016 – Mass Audubon’s 10th Annual Statewide Volunteer Day

 Sunny skies shone on close to 600 volunteers who flocked to 14 wildlife sanctuaries across the state for Mass Audubon’s 10th Annual Statewide Volunteer Day.
+After a long winter that hung on into April, our sanctuaries needed some TLC, and our volunteers delivered!
 As in previous years, volunteers selected from among a variety of “housekeeping” projects, many suitable for families with young children.
-With sleeves rolled up and not afraid to get their hands dirty, this wonderful group helped our sanctuaries get ready for the busy summer season.
-Among the amazing list of accomplishments are:
+With their help, we groomed trails, cleared turtle gardens, removed dead trees, tidied up campsites, and installed a new fence.

 - Groomed 656 yards of trails